BLOG

 What you personally would choose to do is something that only you can know.
 But you are probably influenced by your cultural background.

-In this blog post, we will investigate what would be your typical behavior in a Danish, Chinese, Russian, and American workplace.
+In this blog post, we will investigate what would be your typical behavior in a Danish, Chinese, and American workplace.

 Danish perspective